-Hubli Dharwad always meant the seat of Carnatic music to me, for being the native place of many doyens of Indian Classical music.
-I went to explore the same legacy, but I also ended up discovering some ancient Shiva temples in Hubli.
-It was not easy to reach these Chalukyan Temples, but thanks to Google I knew I am in the vicinity and with a bit of persistence found these gems.
+Hubli-Dharwad always meant the seat of Carnatic music to me, for being the native place of many doyens of Indian Classical music.
+I went to explore the same legacy.
+But I also ended up discovering some ancient Shiva temples in Hubli.
+It was not easy to reach these Chalukyan Temples.
+Thanks to Google I knew I am in the vicinity and with a bit of persistence found these gems.
 I visited two temples, both belonging to the era of Chalukyas and belonging to the golden period of Indian temple architecture.

 Chalukyan temples architecture can be seen in places like Badami, Aihole, Pattadakal and the region around it.
-These temples lying at the intersection of North Indian and South Indian style temple architecture imbibe features from both styles.
-Though some say that they lean a bit more towards the Nagara or the North Indian style specially when it comes to the Shikhara or the superstructure.
+These temples lie at the intersection of North Indian and South Indian style temple architecture and imbibe features from both styles.
+Though some say that they lean a bit more towards the Nagara or the North Indian style, especially when it comes to the Shikhara or the superstructure.

 Amargol is a small town located between Hubli and Dharwad.
 You need to take a small detour into the village and navigate through numerous narrow lanes.
 It is easier to walk through these lanes than drive.
 I saw a massive traffic jam there as narrow streets can not take more than one vehicle at a time.
 After asking many people I reached a dead end where everyone said ‘that is the temple’ and I just could not see it.
 I had to step forward and look behind the wall to see the temple that is completely hidden between the village houses.

-First look and it looked a beautiful temple and then I saw a huge boulder in front tied with a rope that was holding some parts of the temple together as it is being renovated by ASI.
-It is a practicing temple and I saw a woman sitting in the mandapa praying.
+First look and it is a beautiful temple.
+Then I saw a huge boulder in front tied with a rope that was holding some parts of the temple together as it is being renovated by ASI.
+It is a practicing temple.
+I saw a woman sitting in the mandapa praying.
 A fresh Rangoli was drawn outside the temple.
 The presiding deity of this temple is Banashankari – a form of Shiva’s consort Parvati as Shankari living in the forests.
 The main idol, facing east was adorned with fine silk, flowers and sandal paste.
 If the Parvati rules the temple Shiva cannot be away – he sits in another chamber as Linga and faces South his favored direction.
 Unfortunately the workers working on the restoration of the temple use this chamber as storeroom, but thankfully left small space around the Shiva Linga.

-Temple restoration is in progress and I could see the elements of Shikhara arranged on the floor to be assembled.
-I could not find a reference dating this temple but my guess is it should be late 10-11th CE temple going by the architectural elements.
+Temple restoration is in progress.
+I could see the elements of Shikhara arranged on the floor to be assembled.
+I could not find a reference dating this temple.
+But my guess is it should be late 10-11th CE temple going by the architectural elements.

 - The wide doorjamb that is intricately carved.